>>>>gt;>>t;>>>>>>>>Four years seems like a long time when you're eleven years old, but in the blink of an eye it was gone. This is all that's left.

 ‘Joshua, Joshua, nicer than lemon squash-you-are,’ was one of many songs sung.
 Others songs were more contemporary like One, Two, Three, O’Leary and Lily the Pink.
 All in all, it was a good night that Mike and I enjoyed immensely.

-Hail, sleet, rain or shine I’d be at Beechings Green on Sunday mornings.
+Hail, sleet, rain or shine I’d be at Beechings Way on Sunday mornings.
 Of the teams that played their home games there, Gillingham Supporters Club were the most popular.
 Most of the team were in their late teens and early twenties.
 Bugs Nekrews was someone I’d seen working in the supporters hut at Priestfield Stadium.
 Paul Dixon, I believe, was a former Upbury pupil.
 Nobby Blackman, a stocky lad with ginger hair, was another who caught the eye.
 If his appearance didn’t catch the attention his name surely did, especially when his team mates were yelling for the ball.
 ‘Nobby!
 Nob!
 Nob!
 Nob!’
 How the local kids loved that.

 From my usual position behind the goal near the pavilion I witnessed the comical, the farcical and the magical.
 And I heard plenty of colourful language.
 Rarely does a player score direct from a corner.
 For a player to perform the trick twice in the same game is unheard of, at any level.
 Yet incredibly I saw it happen.
 From successive corners, left foot and then right, from either side of the pitch, the ball swung over the goalkeeper and curled inside the far post.
 Amazing.

-Beechings Green and that particular pitch had been special to me since the summer of 1966.
+Beechings Way and that particular pitch had been special to me since the summer of 1966.
 For countless days after we’d won the World Cup, I was there, reliving England’s glory as Bobby Charlton, aged eleven.

 Note: Two years later a story in the local press said a young labourer had been killed in a building site trench collapse.
 With it was a picture of a young man, drinking a pint in his local.
 I froze when I saw it.
 It was Nobby.